Women's National Football Conference

-The Women's National Football Conference (WNFC) is a professional full-contact women's American football league in the United States.
-With teams across the United States, the WNFC had its first game in 2019 with fourteen regular teams and one exhibition team.
+The Women's National Football Conference (WNFC) is a professional, 11-on-11, full-contact women's American football league in the United States.
+With teams across the U.S., the WNFC had its first on-field game in 2019 with fourteen regular teams and one exhibition team.

+The league's fist championship game, known as the IX Cup, was won by the Texas Elite Spartans.
+They have also won the most championships of any team in the league.

+The WNFC's sponsorship partners have included Adidas, Riddell, Dove, and Dick's Sporting Goods.

 League history

-The Women's National Football Conference was founded in 2018, with their inaugural season in 2019.
-On their website, the WNFC is described as looking to create a standard of excellence and opportunities.
-The league's mission is to accelerate financial equity for women through the power of football, reshaping the landscape of sports and entertainment by demonstrating that women belong on the field, at the table, and in leadership.
+The Women's National Football Conference was founded by former Women's Football Alliance (WFA) player and then coach Odessa Jenkins in 2018, with its inaugural season in 2019.

 On December 10, 2018, the WNFC announced a partnership with Adidas, as part of the latter's "She Breaks Barriers" initiative.
-As part of that partnership, Adidas serves as the WNFC's presenting sponsor, with all WNFC teams wearing custom-made Adidas uniforms.
+As part of the partnership, Adidas serves as the WNFC's presenting sponsor, with all WNFC teams wearing custom-made Adidas uniforms.

 2019

-The WNFC played their inaugural season in 2019 with fourteen regular teams and one exhibition team.
-Five teams came to the WNFC from the Independent Women's Football League (which folded after the 2018 season), three from the WFA, two from the USWFL, and five were teams playing their inaugural season in the WNFC.
+The WNFC played its inaugural season in 2019 with fourteen regular teams and one exhibition team.
+Five teams came to the WNFC from the Independent Women's Football League (IWFL), which folded after its 2018 season: the Utah Falconz, Texas Elite Spartans, the San Diego Surge, the Seattle Majestics, and the Los Angeles Bobcats.
+Three teams came from the WFA: the Atlanta Phoenix, the Alabama Fire, and the San Diego Rebellion.
+Two teams came from the U.S. Women's Football League (USWFL): the North Florida Pumas and the Houston Heat.
+Finally, five teams were playing their inaugural seasons: the Nebraska Nite Hawks, the Las Vegas Silver Stars, the Denver Bandits, the New Orleans Hippies, and the Phoenix Prowlers.

 The season began on April 6 and ended with the inaugural IX Cup (named in honor of Title IX) on June 29, which saw the Texas Elite Spartans defeat the Utah Falconz 19–14.

-In October 2019, The Women's National Football Conference launched the anti-bullying, girls empowerment program, Got Her Back.
+In October 2019, the WNFC launched the anti-bullying, girls empowerment program, Got Her Back.

 2020

-The WNFC added seven teams for the 2020 season: three from the WFA, two from the USWFL and three expansion teams.
-No games were played due to COVID-19.
+The WNFC added seven teams for the 2020 season: three from the WFA, two from the USWFL, and three expansion teams.
+This brought the league to 20 teams.
+No games were played due to the COVID-19 pandemic.

+In May 2020, it was announced that the WNFC had received the Adidas + iFundWomen grant.
+Three Stripes, along with sports equipment company Riddell, would outfit the teams for their sophomore season in 2021.